 Alpha lipoic acid

 The same holds true with diabetes medications.
-If you and your doctor decide cinnamon is right for you, pay close attention to your blood sugar levels.
-Let your doctor know if your blood sugar levels fall too low.
+If you and your doctor decide it's OK for you to try cinnamon, pay close attention to your blood sugar levels.
+Tell your doctor if your levels fall too low.

 Get the latest Diabetes newsletter delivered to your inbox!